Generalization of Benalcazar-Bernevig-Hughes model to arbitrary dimensions: Boundary Hamiltonians

-The boundary Hamiltonian can be extracted by projecting bulk Hamiltonian $\mathcal{H}_d$ onto the zero-energy subspace expanded by the zero-energy states of $\bar{\mathcal{H}}({\bm r}_n)$.
-To illustrate the process of extracting corresponding boundary Hamiltonians, we take $d=2$ and $d=3$ for examples in the following.
+The boundary Hamiltonian can be extracted by projecting bulk Hamiltonian $\mathcal{H}_d$ onto the subspace expanded by the zero-energy states of $\bar{\mathcal{H}}({\bm r}_n)$.
+To illustrate this process, we take $d=2$ and $d=3$ for examples in the following.